 b.
 RSAWEB will bill the Customer for monthly subscription charges in advance from the time the service has been delivered.

 c.
-Where a RSAWEB MTN FIXED LTE Account is activated before the start of the next billing cycle, the Customer will be liable for pro-rated subscription and will be allocated a pro-rated volume of data.
+Where an RSAWEB MTN FIXED LTE Account is activated before the start of the next billing cycle, the Customer will be liable for the full monthly subscription for that month and will be allocated the full volume of data.

 d.
 The Customer will be billed in advance for any additional hardware and services, including Top-Up data purchases.

 e.
 The Customer must pay amounts due into RSAWEB ’s bank account within 2 (two) business days of the invoice date.

 f.
 If a Customer pays by debit order or other electronic means, his bank or third party is his agent.
 The Customers carries the risk of payment until RSAWEB receives payment into their account.

 g.
 RSAWEB reserves the right to charge a debit order return fee of R12,50 (excluding VAT) for each unsuccessful debit order transactions.

 h.
 Where 2 consecutive debit orders are unsuccessful, RSAWEB reserves the right to automatically change the payment method to cash and effectively terminate the debit order mandate.